umichAC99/H-Oobleck/examples/README.md

 > 2. Run a ssh daemon in each container (port doesn't matter) without dedicated network namespaces, and use port forwarding to map in-container-ssh ports to different ports in the host.

 > An executable of `python` should be located in the same path of that in the master node and oobleck should be properly configured in all remote nodes.
+>
+> A script must be in the same path on all nodes.

 Now, **use `oobleck.elastic.run` module.** If you want to run `run_gpt2.py`:
 ```bash